-Stephen Chick is a Professor of Technology and Operations Management at INSEAD, where he is directing Middle East Health Leadership Programme, the Innovators for Community Wellness programme, and the Innovating Health for Tomorrow programme.
-He received his MSc and PhD from the University of California at Berkeley in Industrial Engineering and Operations Research and his BSc in Mathematics from Stanford University.
-Prior to joining INSEAD, he taught process modeling, simulation and information systems as a faculty member at the University of Michigan.
+Stephen Chick is a Professor of Technology and Operations Management and the Academic Director of the Healthcare Management Initiative at INSEAD.
+He directs the following Executive Education programmes: Middle East Health Leadership Programme, Strategic Innovation for Community Health, and Innovating Health for Tomorrow.
+He received his MSc and PhD in Industrial Engineering and Operations Research from the University of California at Berkeley, and his BSc in Mathematics from Stanford University.
+Prior to joining INSEAD, he taught process modelling, simulation and information systems as a faculty member at the University of Michigan.

 He worked for five years in the automotive and software industries before joining academia.
-In the MBA program he has taught the Process and Operations Management core course and the Management of Services elective course.
-He codirects the Industrial Excellence Award competition, that recognizes top factories in Western Europe, as described in Usine Nouvelle and WirtschaftsWoche magazines.
-His research brings together simulation and statistical decision making tools to help improve process design decisions in a variety of industries including the health sector.
-His research has been funded by the US Environmental Protection Agency, the Centers for Disease Control and the National Institutes of Health, and he has worked with several pharma, vaccine and health care delivery organizations.
-Most recently he is working on process excellence in health care delivery, systems thinking for resource allocation in health care systems, and Bayesian approaches to optimal sequential sampling.
+In the MBA programme, he has taught the Process and Operations Management core course and the Management of Services elective course.
+He codirects the Industrial Excellence Award competition, that recognises top factories in Western Europe, as described in Usine Nouvelle and WirtschaftsWoche magazines.
+His research brings together simulation and statistical decision-making tools to help improve process design decisions in a variety of industries including the health sector.
+His research has been funded by the US Environmental Protection Agency, the Centers for Disease Control and Prevention, and the National Institutes of Health, and he has worked with several pharma, vaccine and healthcare delivery organisations.
+Most recently, he is working on process excellence in healthcare delivery, systems thinking for resource allocation in healthcare systems, and Bayesian approaches to optimal sequential sampling.